Principal Induction Program

 Commonwealth on or after January 1, 2008, must complete a Principal's

-Induction Program within their first five years of service in that positon.
+Induction Program within their first five years of service in that position.
 The

 Induction Program addresses the three core PA leadership standards: